Updated January 19, 2024

 2.4.
 Type of data: Piwik PRO Analytics Suite collects data in the form of technical characteristics of the browser of the Customer’s Services’ visitor, activities on the Customer’s Services, length of stay on the Customer’s Services.
 The IP address of visitors of the Customer’s Services is also collected.
 It is possible that any kind of data imported by the Customer can be processed on demand of the Customer.
 The Customer will immediately inform the Contractor if the imported data fulfills the requirements of article 9 GDPR (special categories of personal data).
 The Customer must make sure that data is collected on a lawful basis and are not processed without a need and a legal ground by the Contractor.

 2.5.
 Data Storage: The collection and storage of said personal data by the Contractor takes place exclusively within a processing region.
-Piwik PRO offers the following data storage locations:
+Piwik PRO offers the following data storage & processing locations:

 - Any other as indicated by Piwik PRO in Purchase Order or Main Agreement